wwce/azure-tf-virtual-wan/README.md

 ## Overview

 A terraform build that creates a fully functional environment to demonstrate how the VM-Series can secure Azure Virtual WAN traffic.
+Approximate time to complete 30 minutes.

 #### Architecture

-The build demonstrates two VM-Series traffic flows through a virtual WAN hub.
+The build demonstrates the following VM-Series traffic flows through a virtual WAN hub.

 1.  **Inbound traffic**:  Dedicated set of VM-Series firewalls that secure internet inbound requests destined to networks connected to a virtual WAN hub.
     - Additional firewall sets can be added throughout different Azure regions to achieve a globally scalable inbound security edge.